 - Do not have a pre-existing condition involving the same area that was hurt in your work-related accident

 Even in these situations, you might consult with a Georgia workers’ compensation lawyer before proceeding on your own.
 Once you accept a settlement or close your case, there is little to no chance of receiving anything else.
 Your claim is often worth a lot more than you initially realize.

 The Best Time to Hire a Workers’ Compensation Lawyer Is Now

 When it comes to workers’ compensation claims, you don’t have a lot of time to get your affairs to negotiate a settlement.
 More often than not, workers’ compensation claims have an extremely short deadline compared to the statute of limitations for regular personal injury claims.

 The insurance company will assume that your injuries aren’t as serious as you claim them to be by waiting too long.
 Don’t put yourself in an uphill battle for your settlement.
 After seeking medical treatment, please reach out to one of our workers’ compensation lawyers to assist you immediately.

 Talk to a Georgia Workers’ Compensation Lawyer for Free Today

 If you’re unsure whether or not you should hire a lawyer for a workers’ compensation claim, you can start with a consultation.
 Most workers’ compensation lawyers offer the consultation completely free of charge, so you can discuss the details without worrying about any fees or commitments.
 At John Foy & Associates, that’s how we have been operating for over 20 years.

-Our experienced and compassionate Georgia workers’ compensation lawyers do not take a single fee upfront, so there is no risk to work with us.
-Give us a call today for your FREE consultation and we’ll talk about your options.
-Call (404) 400-4000 or contact us online to get started with your FREE consultation.
+Our experienced and compassionate Georgia workers’ compensation lawyers do not take a single fee upfront, so there is no risk to working with us.
+So, give us a call today for your free consultation, and we’ll talk about your options.
+Call us or contact us online to get started.